 Renae Miller, MS, MFT, LCPC

-Renae Miller received her Bachelor’s of Science in Psychology from Valparaiso University in Valparaiso, Indiana.
-She received her Master’s of Science in Marital and Family Therapy from Fuller Theological Seminary’s School of Psychology in Pasadena, California.
+Renae Miller received her Master’s of Science in Marital and Family Therapy from Fuller Theological Seminary’s School of Psychology in Pasadena, California.
 Her graduate training emphasized putting Christ in the heart of therapy.
 She is a Licensed Clinical Professional Counselor.

-Mrs. Miller lives with her husband, their son and their miniature pinscher in Peoria and attends church in the Peoria area.
+Mrs. Miller lives with her husband, their son and daughter and their miniature pinscher in Peoria and attends church in the Peoria area.
 She sees clients in our Peoria and Morton locations.

 Lisa Neuweg, LCPC